A Division of the City of San Diego Environmental Services Department (ESD)

 The City of San Diego's Environmental Services Department educates and assists businesses in complying with the implementation of the upcoming Assembly Bill (AB) 1826.
 More information on AB 1826 can be found at the State (CalRecycle) website.

-ESD annually provides residents residents this service free of chage.
-The service starts every year the day after Christmas and stops on January 23.
+ESD provides residents this service free of charge.
+Simply bring your Christmas tree to one of the Christmas Tree Recycling locations throughout the City.
+The service starts the day after Christmas and stops in late January every year.

 Since July 1, 2012, California State Law requires apartment and condo complexes with five or more units to recycle.